Young Turks: Young Turk Revolution

 In 1908, the Macedonian Question was facing the Ottoman Empire.
 Tsar Nicholas II and Franz Joseph, who were both interested in the Balkans, started implementing policies, beginning in 1897, which brought on the last stages of the Balkanization process.
 By 1903, there were discussions on establishing administrative control by Russian and Austrian advisory boards in the Macedonian provinces.
 Abdul Hamid was forced to accept this reform package, although for quite a while he was able to subvert its implementation.

 However, eventually, signs were showing that this policy game was coming to an end.
-On 13 May 1908, the leadership of the CUP, with the newly gained power of its organization, was able to communicate to Sultan Abdul Hamid II the unveiled threat that "the [Ottoman] dynasty would be in danger" if he were not to bring back the Ottoman constitution that he had previously suspended since 1878.
+On 13 May 1908, the leadership of the CUP, with the newly gained power of its organization, informed Sultan Abdul Hamid II that "the [Ottoman] dynasty would be in danger" if he were not to bring back the Ottoman constitution that he had previously suspended since 1878.
 By June, Unionist officers of the Third Army mutinied and threatened to march on Constantinople.
-Although initially resistant to the idea of giving up absolute power, Abdul Hamid was forced on 24 July 1908, to restore the constitution, beginning the Second Constitutional Era of the Ottoman Empire.
+Although initially resistant to the idea of giving up absolute power, Abdul Hamid was forced on 24 July 1908 to restore the constitution, beginning the Ottoman Empire's Second Constitutional Era.